 FIRST-TIME SKIER FAQS

-If you’re new to Bearfoot Theory, you might not know that I just started skiing three seasons ago.
+If you’re new to Bearfoot Theory, you might not know that I just three seasons ago I was a (defacto) first-time skier.
 My parents took me skiing occasionally as a kid, but I never took a real liking to it, and from my teenage years until the time I was 31, I only went skiing once.
 And that one time?
 I swore off skiing for good.
-When I moved to Utah, I decided the only way I’d survive winter was if I committed at least one full season to skiing.
+When I moved to Utah back in 2015, I decided the only way I’d survive winter was if I committed at least one full season to skiing.
 If I still hated it after, then, well…I’d probably have to move somewhere warm.

-Luckily, with equipment that actually fit, a little bit of instruction, and a lot of perseverance, skiing has quickly turned into one of my all-time favorite activities.
+Luckily, with equipment that actually fit, a little bit of instruction, and a lot of perseverance, I went from a first-time skier to someone who can’t wait for ski season.
 Not only is it fun, but every time I ski, I’m physically challenged and my self-confidence grows as a result.
 The benefits have been overwhelming, transcending into other areas in my life.

-If you’ve been considering skiing, you probably have a lot of questions.
+If you’re a hopeful first-time skier, you probably have a lot of questions.
 Questions about gear.
 Questions about how to learn your way around the mountain.
 Questions about technique.
 In this new blog post, I share the answers to all of the Frequently Asked Questions that a First-Time Skier might have.
 I hope it gives you the confidence to get out there and overcome your fears so you can start having fun.

 Thank you to REI for sponsoring this post.
 As always with our sponsored posts, all opinions and words are my own.